jareddyck/Exif-Photo-Index/README.md

 ## The Problem
 My wife and I have received family photos from a photograper a couple of times.
 When I download the photos, no exif data is included and date taken on all the photos just default to the downloaded date.
-Then when I upload to google photos the photos do not sort in the order that they were taken and they are all jumbled based on an unknown sort orde rin google photos
+Then when I upload to google photos the photos do not sort in the order that they were taken and they are all jumbled based on an unknown sort order in google photos.

 ## The Solution
 This script sorts that the files in order and then adds 1 second to the timestamp based on the sort index of file.